 Venue Specific Information

 Pearson Air Museum, 1115 E. Fifth Street, Vancouver, WA, 98661, inside the Main Hangar

-The theater holds a maximum of 80 people theater-style, or 30 people classroom-style with tables.
+The theater holds a maximum of 80 people theater-style, or 30 people classroom style with tables.
 A partition wall to an adjoining room can be opened to provide space for an additional 35 people theater-style, or a larger classroom.

 The venue is wheelchair and stroller accessible.
 Accessible restrooms are available in the Main Hangar of the Pearson Air Museum.

 The room includes chairs, 5ft tables, video screen, and widescreen HDTV.
 The theater is available on an as-is basis; no additional equipment is provided.

 Pearson Air Museum has 42 parking spaces available for use in the main parking area.
 Parking in designated public parking areas of Fifth Street is available as well; however street parking may also be used by the public and cannot be guaranteed.
 No parking is permitted on any grassy area adjacent to the Pearson Air Museum.